tpai/r2-starter-kit/README.md

 yarn dev
 ```

-It will start a development server which listen to 8080 port.
+It will start a development server which listen to port 8080.

 #### Build Bundled JS